yond5413/Image-style-transfer/TYPESCRIPT_DEEP_DIVE.md

 Currently, errors within the pipeline are caught by a `try...catch` block and logged to the console.

+### Error Handling

+Errors within the pipeline are caught by `try...catch` blocks and logged to the console, with user-friendly status messages displayed in the UI.

 ```typescript
 try {
   // ... inference pipeline ...